 What Does it Take?

 You need to have:

 - excellent verbal and written communication skills

 - able to work under pressure

 - good at making decisions

 - tactful and assertive.

 - Training is normally on the job, working with experienced members of staff.
 Insurance companies usually have training programmes that give new entrants a wide range of experience.

 - Most trainees study part time for the qualifications in insurance awarded by the Chartered Insurance Institute (CII).
-These range from the introductory Award for the Foundation Insurance Test through the Advanced Diploma in Insurance, up to Fellowship of the CII.
+These range from the introductory Award for the Foundation Insurance Test through to the Advanced Diploma in Insurance, up to Fellowship of the CII.

 - Within both the Certificate and the Diploma, you would be able to follow specialist courses for working in claims handling and claims management.